payola/Payola/README.md

 > *Example:* Using the same graphs as before, merging graph A with graph B will yield in the same result.
 Merging B with A, however, will include a single vertex `payola.cz/wolf` and no edges.

 #### Running Analyses

+Either on your dashboard, or on analyses listing, click on an analysis to display details of it.
+You are presented with an overview of the analysis (which plugins with which parameters and connections are going to be used).

+As some analyses can take a really long time to finish (some may be theoretically infinite), there's a timeout field in the top-right corner.
+By default, an analyses times out in 30 seconds.
+If you find it's too short time to evaluate the analysis, change it to a higher value.

+Now press the `Run Analysis` button.
+If the analysis succeeds, you will be switched to a result tab - you can now browse the resulting graph just as when browsing a data source.

+If the evaluation fails, the plugin boxes turn red and an error description is shown when you hover mouse cursor over them.
+You can then either try to run it again, or to Edit it using the `Edit` button next to the analysis' title.

 ---
 ### <a name="plugins"></a>Plugins